globalbioticinteractions/template-dataset/README.md

  argumentTypeName | refute | a human readable name that qualifies whether the record is in support or refutes of a particular interaction sourceOccurrenceId | 83742b5e-f0fd-4c12-a0af-c97191ea7722 | globally unique id to reference the individual originating organism, specimen.
-Inspired by http://rs.tdwg.org/dwc/terms/#occurrenceID . sourceTaxonId | EOL:328583 | taxon classification id of originating organism in some taxon name authority sourceTaxonName | Enhydra lutris  | scientific name of taxon classification of originating organism sourceBodyPartId | http://purl.obolibrary.org/obo/UBERON_0000178 | identifier of description of source body part is interacted with sourceBodyPartName | blood | human readable description of source body part (e.g., "blood", "fruit") sourceLifeStageId | http://purl.obolibrary.org/obo/UBERON_0007023 | identifier of description of source life stage
+Inspired by http://rs.tdwg.org/dwc/terms/#occurrenceID . sourceTaxonId | EOL:328583 | taxon classification id of originating organism in some taxon name authority sourceTaxonName | Enhydra lutris | scientific name of taxon classification of originating organism sourceTaxonKingdomName | Animalia | name of kingdom of taxon classification of originating organism sourceTaxonPhylumName | Chordata | name of phylum of taxon classification of originating organism sourceTaxonClassName | Gastropoda | name of class of taxon classification of originating organism sourceTaxonOrderName | Carnivora | name of order of taxon classification of originating organism sourceTaxonFamilyName | Mustelidae | name of family of taxon classification of originating organism sourceTaxonGenusName | Enhydra | name of genus of taxon classification of originating organism sourceTaxonSpecificEpithetName | lutris | name of specific epithet of taxon classification of originating organism sourceTaxonSubspecificEpithetName | nereis | name of subspecific epithet of taxon classification of originating organism sourceBodyPartId | http://purl.obolibrary.org/obo/UBERON_0000178 | identifier of description of source body part is interacted with sourceBodyPartName | blood | human readable description of source body part (e.g., "blood", "fruit") sourceLifeStageId | http://purl.obolibrary.org/obo/UBERON_0007023 | identifier of description of source life stage